heathbm/Encryptor/README.md

 - 'CLEAR': Resets the program and clears all variables.
 - 'RELOAD FILE': restores the file to its initial state, in case of wrong decryption password.

-Operating systems:
+OS specific issues:

 - OSX: No known issues.
-- Linux: no known issues.
+- Linux: No known issues.
 - Windows: Windows notepad will not acknowledge carriage returns of files saved with the program.
 Instead, use wordpad.